 Fluorescein-labelled anti-human immunoglobulin antibody and the patient’s serum are used with substrate tissue from rat liver, kidney and stomach.

 First envisaged by Albert Coons in 1941, IHC involves detecting antigens in tissue sections by utilizing antigen-antibody specific interactions.

 The 2 kinds of IHC assays can be tabulated as follows:

-Enzyme mediates color change when substrate, enzyme labeled anti-human antibody, patient antibody and the tissue section on glass slide form a conjugated complex.
+The enzyme mediates a color change when the substrate, enzyme-labeled anti-human antibody, the patient antibody and the tissue section form a conjugated complex on the glass slide.